-The role of a Chief Financial Officer can be ambiguous, especially since CFO’s have long been overshadowed in the limelight by the CEO’s of the world.
-Exhibit A: What company comes to mind when I say the name Brian Olsavsky (#stumped)?
+The role of a chief financial officer (CFO) can be ambiguous, especially since they have long been overshadowed in the limelight by the CEOs of the world.
+Exhibit A: What company comes to mind when I say the name Brian Olsavsky?
 Well, it’s the very same company if I had asked you about Jeff Bezos.
 The answer is the almighty Amazon.
-CFO’s may be shrouded in more mystery than their celebrity counterparts, but we think they deserve more credit for the strategic value they bring to an organization!
-Which is why today we’re highlighting 5 ways a CFO can impact your financial strategy and ultimately your growth trajectory.
+CFOs may be shrouded in more mystery than their celebrity counterparts, but we think they deserve more credit for the strategic value they bring to an organization!
+Which is why today we’re highlighting five ways a CFO can impact your financial strategy and ultimately your growth trajectory.

 What is the Role of a CFO?

 Most people imagine the CFO to be a behind the scenes expert crunching numbers and keeping the books straight, but in reality they are so much more than financiers and accountants.
 The modern day CFO’s job is multifaceted and complex, taking on a variety of responsibilities depending on a company’s needs and growth stage.
 Essentially they’re accountable for anything that has a financial impact on a company from legal agreements to financial agreements.

 In the past, a CFO has been driven by month end accounting routines and reporting requirements, but with the booming startup scene many top cities are cultivating, including Denver and Boulder, the modern CFO role has taken on a much more nuanced strategic function that has led to far-reaching and growth-oriented implications for startup companies.
 So, while there may not be exactly one right answer to the question, “What is a CFO?” there are many ways to answer the question, “Why hire a CFO?”

 If Google was hiring a CFO, the financial expert they bring in would be able to help them take over the world through acquisition and the collection of data on every component of your life!